voxel51/fiftyone/docs/source/plugins/developing_plugins.rst

 development workflow.

-Visit our `Panel Examples <https://github.com/voxel51/fiftyone-plugins/tree/main/plugins/panel-examples>`_ repository to find our full collection of panel specific examples, that include how to:
+Visit our `Panel Examples <https://github.com/voxel51/fiftyone-plugins/tree/main/plugins/panel-examples>`_ repository to find our full collection of panel specific examples, which include how to:

 * Create Plots
 * Create Dashboards